AA/PPS 08.01.10 - STAR One Space Management For Faculty and Staff

 PROCEDURES FOR THE ASSIGNMENT AND REASSIGNMENT OF SPACE AT STAR PARK

-Day-to-day responsibility for the assignment of specific spaces for any purpose rests with the Provost.
+Day-to-day responsibility for the assignment of specific spaces for any purpose rests with the provost and VPAA.

-The Provost retains the flexibility to reassign space within STAR One to maximize use and to facilitate changes in program needs.
-The AVPFSSP must receive all changes within thirty days to ensure the space is properly reported on the university space inventory.
+The provost and VPAA retains the flexibility to reassign space within STAR One to maximize use and to facilitate changes in program needs.
+The AVPFSSP must receive all changes within 30 days to ensure the space is properly reported on the university space inventory.

-The Provost approves space reallocation within STAR One from one college or administrative division to another.
+The provost and VPAA approves space reallocation within STAR One from one college or administrative division to another.

-An annual review of space usage in STAR One will be conducted by the Executive Director of STAR Park.
-Included in the review will be an evaluation of the metrics and goals set at the time the space was allocated to a faculty and/or staff member.
+An annual review of space usage in STAR One will be conducted by the executive director of STAR Park.
+Included in the review will be an evaluation of the metrics and goals set at the time the space was allocated to a faculty or staff member.

-The Provost will reassign occupied space at all administrative levels on the basis of program priorities, the strategic and STAR Park master plans, actual utilization, evaluation of program metrics, and overall need.
-The AVPFSSP must receive all changes within thirty days in order to ensure the space is properly reported on the university space inventory.
+The provost and VPAA will reassign occupied space at all administrative levels on the basis of program priorities, the strategic and STAR Park master plans, actual utilization, evaluation of program metrics, and overall need.
+The AVPFSSP must receive all changes within 30 days in order to ensure the space is properly reported on the university space inventory.

 PROCEDURES FOR REQUESTING RENOVATION OF EXISTING SPACE